Inferring effective field observables from a discrete model: Quantum field theory

 On products of $k$ single site operators (which span $\mc T_k$), $\mc L$ generates a permutation of the $k$ sites.
-Let us argue (omitting a formal proof) that this permutation corresponds to a sufficiently good approximation to $k$ independent random walks on the lattice, independently of the dimension $D$ of space.
+Leaving a proof for future work, let us here argue that this permutation corresponds to a sufficiently good approximation to $k$ independent random walks on the lattice, independently of the dimension $D$ of space.
 Indeed, deviations from this approximation happen when two walkers would find themselves on the exact same site according to independent random walks.
 Here, instead, the walkers swap positions and hence just pass each other, causing one of the walker's position to be shifted by one site relative to independent walkers.
 In one dimension, for instance, this implies that the difference is always at most a shift by $k$ sites for each walker, since two crossing by the same two walkers can only undo the shift caused by the first crossing~\footnote{This argument was suggested to the author by David Gross.}.
 This is true also in higher dimension along each components.

 Therefore, we expect that for large $\sigma$ the effect of the map $\mc P$ on $\mc T_k$ does not differ significantly from that of $k$ independent diffusions on the lattice.
 Hence, only momentum components $p < 1/\sigma$ should be relevant also for operators in $\mc T_k$.